Injured in a bicycle accident in California? We’re Here to Help. Our Expert Bicycle Accident Lawyers Will Happily Answer All Your Questions. For Free.

-Were you in a bike accident today and are searching for a car accident attorney near me?
+Were you in a bike accident today and are searching for a car accident lawyer near me?
 You’re on the right track.
 It can be difficult to determine who is at fault for a bicycle accident.

 Drivers in California are often cited with minor infractions or even a misdemeanor or felony offense after an accident.
-The charges and fault are dependent on the collision’s many details, which is why it’s so important to discuss your situation with a bicycle accident attorney.
+The charges and fault are dependent on the collision’s many details, which is why it’s so important to discuss your situation with a bicycle accident lawyer.

 If your accident was due to another driver’s carelessness, California law dictates that you have the right to sue the driver in court to recover monetary damages for your injuries.